Book Sell

 Author: Dr. Seuss

-Annotation: Mayzie the lazy bird gets tired of sitting on her egg.
-She talks Horton the elephant into sitting on the egg for her.
+sitting on the egg for her.
 He sits on the egg for 51 weeks until it hatches.
 Mayzie comes to reclame her chick.
-But surprise, it looks like Horton.

 Genre: Picture Book